 Thanks for visiting!
-I'm Jay Lorch, a Principal Researcher in the Systems Research Group at Microsoft Research.
-My research focuses broadly on computer systems, with particular emphasis on distributed systems, software verification, trusted computing, privacy, cloud computing, and energy management.
+I'm Jay Lorch, a Senior Principal Researcher in the Systems Research Group at Microsoft Research.
+My main area of expertise is systems, with particular emphasis on software verification, distributed systems, trusted computing, privacy, and cloud computing.

-I love projects that involve building systems, and a major interest of mine is achieving fault tolerance in those systems.
-I've shown how to deal with server failures in SMART and Shroud, trusted-component power failures in TrInc and Memoir, and improperly behaving participants in decentralized systems like GreenUp and FARSITE.
+Before embracing software verification, my main focus was achieving reliability in distributed systems through fault tolerance.
+I showed how to deal with server failures in SMART and Shroud, trusted-component power failures in TrInc and Memoir, and improperly behaving participants in decentralized systems like GreenUp and FARSITE.
 I'm an expert in Paxos and its many variants, having used it in several systems; most recently, in the IronFleet project, my team and I produced the first-ever implementation of Paxos with a machine-checked proof of both its safety and liveness.